Co-Curricular Club Expo

 Young Enterprise is alive and well here at Rangi Ruru.

-Young Enterprise gives Year 12 & 13 students the opportunity to set up and run their own business for a year.
+Young Enterprise gives Year 12 and 13 students the opportunity to set up and run their own business for a year.

 To be part of a YE team a student will, (with guidance from Mrs Griffith):

-• Attend an intro session here at school, where the year’s programme is presented and team/company members decide who will take up what role (directorship).
+- Attend an intro session here at school, where the year’s program is presented, and team/company members decide who will take up what role (directorship).

-• Participate in a Kickstart Day for all students in Canterbury – explains the year’s programme in detail.
-This half day session motivates and guides students on how to get started and how to develop a vision of your YE journey to come.
+- Participate in a Kickstart Day for all students in Canterbury – explain the year’s program in detail.
+This half-day session motivates and guides students on how to get started and how to develop a vision of your YE journey to come.

 This is a national competition and students are assessed in three ways: